Battles of New Ulm

-The Battles of New Ulm, also known as the New Ulm Massacre, were two battles in August 1862 between Dakota men and European settlers and militia in New Ulm, Minnesota.
-They were part of the Dakota War of 1862.
-The Dakota forces attacked New Ulm on two separate days.
-After the second attack, the town was evacuated.
+The Battles of New Ulm, also known as the New Ulm Massacre, were two battles in August 1862 between Dakota men and European settlers and militia in New Ulm, Minnesota early in the Dakota War of 1862.
+Dakota forces attacked New Ulm on August 19 and again on August 23, destroying much of the town but failing to fully capture it.
+After the second attack, New Ulm was evacuated.

 Location

-In 1862, New Ulm, Minnesota, had 900 residents and was the largest settlement near the Sioux reservation.
+In 1862, New Ulm, Minnesota, had 900 residents and was the largest settlement near the Lower Sioux reservation.
 After the Battle of Fort Ridgely, the town was seen as a tempting target for a Dakota attack.
 The topography of New Ulm presented an advantage for the Dakota, since the land rises some 200 feet out of the Minnesota River valley in two large steps (terraces), with wooded area to provide cover for an attack.